numo-labs/react-canary-component/README.md

 Boilerplate for setting up a repository with minimal dependencies as a  across all projects.

 ## Basic
-Initialize your project by running the `$ npm init` command in the terminal.
+Initialize your project by running the `$ npm init` command in the terminal

 Basic file structure:
 ```